buntuuuu/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         {% include /util/screenshot.html source="/images/windows/10/local-area-connection-properties-sharing.png" %}

         {% include /style/icon.html type="info" %}
+        If it says that network sharing is disabled by the network administrator, you must start regedit.exe and navigate to "HKEY_LOCAL_MACHINE\ SYSTEM\ CurrentControlSet\ Services\ SharedAccess"
+        {% include /util/screenshot.html source="/images/windows/10/regedit1.jpg" %}
+        and set the "(Standart)" value to 1.
+        {% include /util/screenshot.html source="/images/windows/10/regedit2.jpg" %}
+        Then close the regestry-editor and close and open the network settings.
+        Now the option should be enabled.
+        {: class="alert alert-info"}

+        {% include /style/icon.html type="info" %}
         If you have more than two network connections, it will ask for a "Home networking connection".
 If you see this, select your EV3's network adapter from the list (this will be called *EV3* if you renamed it earlier in the